-I have to say, sticking with a clean diet all year has been pretty easy.
+I have to say, sticking with a clean diet during the “regular” part of the year is pretty easy.
 For the most part.
 Quite honestly, if there’s something I really want, like a giant hunk of cheese, I go for it.
 It’s not often, as I know what makes my body feel good and what doesn’t.
 The gluten-free stuff can be a little harder though, because I can’t just go for it.
-Like if we’re out somewhere and there’s not a lot of options I can’t just have a “regular” pizza or a sandwich… or Pumpkin Pie!
+I will be down and out for days if I dove into a regular ‘ol piece of pumpkin bread.
+The “holidays” are a little tougher.

-As for the pumpkin pie, I decided to take matters into my hand.
+As for the pumpkin pie, I decided to take matters into my hand at this point.
 And really, I don’t like the crust on most pumpkin pies, they’re just eh so I didn’t even bother with that.
 It’s not graham cracker crust, right?
 So I decided to make a clean version of the filling and turn it into a custard.
 That way I wouldn’t miss any of the goodness.

 I hope you like this as much as I do.
 It couldn’t be any easier and it’s perfect to make ahead of time!

 - 2 eggs